What Happens Once My Application Is Completed

 We will send you:

-- A letter which specifies the type of authorisation given, any changes required to the draft product label (except for an EAMU); details of any confirmatory data required; details of any proposed uses and/or proposed label claims that have been refused; comments on the protection status for the data submitted in support of your application (except for an EAMU) and any other additional information of which you will need to be aware; and,
+- a letter which specifies the type of authorisation given, any changes required to the draft product label (except for an EAMU and trials permit); details of any confirmatory data required; details of any proposed uses and/or proposed label claims that have been refused; comments on the protection status for the data submitted in support of your application (except for an EAMU and trials permit) and any other additional information that you will need to be aware of;

-- A copy of the Registration Report will be released to the applicant on completion of the assessment.
-The Registration report supplied to the applicant will not contain Section C (confidential information section) because, in some instances, there may be data provided from parties other than the applicant/authorisation holder.
-The registration report will not distinguish between the different data owners and the complete evaluation will be released.
+- where relevant, a copy of the Registration Report on completion of the assessment.
+The Registration Report supplied to the applicant will not contain Part C (confidential information section) because, in some instances, there may be data provided from parties other than the applicant/authorisation holder.
+The Registration Report will not distinguish between the different data owners and the complete evaluation will be released.

 This information may be provided electronically via our website and the e-approvals system (where you have chosen to receive your authorisation in this way) or by First Class delivery through the mail.